uwaggs/.github/profile/README.md

 ### How are we doing?

-As of Spring 2024, UWAGGS has received interest from **over 180** students representing **all 6 faculties** across campus, as well as members from several other universities across Canada.
+As of Winter 2025, UWAGGS has received interest from **over 200** students representing **all 6 faculties** across campus, as well as members from several other universities across Canada.
 Our members have presented [research projects](https://www.uwaggs.ca/projects.html) at conferences in Canada, the United States, and Europe. **Over 35 sport** and game disciplines are represented in the club, including soccer, hockey, baseball, basketball, and many e-sports.

 ### Interested?
 Get in Touch!